yemoski3086/firstJavaConsoleApp/README.md

 # firstJavaConsoleApp
-UDP Protocol Application in Java
+UDP Protocol Application in Java.
+This is a Java Console Application that sends messages over UDP port destination port of 12900